close

 Deep forest green, oxblood red, navy, warm cream, mustard, charcoal, and walnut brown all read as bookish and reproduce well on kraft bags, cotton totes, and ivory receipt rolls.
 Pair one warm base with one calm accent.
 Skip neon brights, which feel out of place against shelves of paperbacks and hardcovers.

-Bookstore Logo Maker - Free — icon 9 green bceeecebbf1e5abbddeb
+Bookstore Logo Maker - Free — icon 9 orange 7accbcefaa1deecdfef4ddb7

 Choose typography that loves the printed page